 This thinking did not come from ego or arrogance.
 I just had a feeling that I was meant to do something that would make a difference in the world.
 Many thought I was naive in my thinking and maybe I was.
 But what is so bad about being naïve?
-We equate success with having lots of experience.
+We usually equate success with vast experience.
 While this is often the case, I think my lack of experience actually helped me.

-Because I grew up in a simple environment, I always knew that I would operate my business with purity and authenticity at its heart.
+I grew up in a simple environment, which made me operate my business with honesty and authenticity at its heart.
 It is these two factors that led to the growth of Jaipur Rugs.
-Those with much more experience with business and management have told me this is what sets my business apart from the others.
+Those with much more experience in business and management have told me this is what sets my business apart from the others.

 Over the years, I have had the privilege to meet some very notable people in the business world.
-What has attracted these people to my organization is the purity of the business.
-Business needs to rethink how can they care for their customer and employee.
-One of my earliest supporters and influencers is a man named Ilay Cooper, who is a writer and photographer from England.
-I met Ilay during a formative period in my life and it was he who inspired me to take the big step of starting my carpet business.
+What has attracted these people to my organization is my integrity in business.
+Entrepreneurs/Employers need to rethink how they care for their customer and employee.
+One of my earliest supporters and influencers is Ilay Cooper, writer and photographer from England.
+I met Ilay during my formative period and it was he who inspired me to take my first step in the carpet business.

 The late C.K.
-Prahalad was an influential management consultant who encouraged businesses to seek opportunities at the lowest levels of society so that everyone could benefit.
-Jaipur Rugs was honored to be profiled in Prahalad’s book, “The Fortune at the Bottom of the Pyramid,” as a business that is working toward this goal.
-This recognition was deeply meaningful to me because it recognized our unique business model alongside other organizations that are working in a compassionate manner.
+Prahalad was an influential management consultant who encouraged businesses to seek opportunities from the lowest levels of society so that everyone could benefit.
+Jaipur Rugs is honoured to be profiled in Prahalad’s book, “The Fortune at the Bottom of the Pyramid,” as a business that is working towards this goal.
+This recognition was deeply meaningful to me because it gave special importance to our unique business model –alongside other organizations.

 Other business leaders, including Unilever CEO Paul Polman and Hero Corporate Services chairman Sunil Kant Munjal, have visited our organization to learn about how we operate.
-To say having such business leaders visit Jaipur Rugs is humbling is certainly an understatement.
+Having such business leaders visit Jaipur Rugs is humbling and certainly an understatement.

-While my leap on to the international market may not have been intentionally set, I think it was destined to be.
-Compassionate leadership, thankfully, is an idea that is catching on the world.
-Customers have long preferred companies that do good and that is why a company that forms organically and is operated with pure and authentic people will have no trouble finding sustainable success.
+While my foray into the international market may not have been intentional, I think it was destined to be.
+Transformational leadership and empathetic leaders, thankfully, is an idea that is catching up.
+Customers have always preferred companies that do good and that is why a company that forms organically and is operated with honest and authentic people will have no trouble finding continuous success.

 In the frame above: The WordArt was made by one of our interns (Divya) who recently joined our Research&Design dept.